-- Slightly loosen the set screw on the bottom of the throttle block housing. - 2.
-Move the control block to desired position. - Torque the set screw to specification.
+- 1. Slightly loosen the set screw on the bottom of the housing. - 2.
+Move the control block to the desired position. - 3.
+Tighten the screw to specification.
 Do not over-torque. - With the engine off, test throttle lever movement after tightening the screw.